 Anand Bhawan, the home of the Nehru family in Allahabad, was handed over to the Fund by Shrimati Indira Gandhi in November 1970.
 This is in keeping with a similar gesture made by her illustrious grandfather when he donated Swaraj Bhawan to the nation.
 Anand Bhawan is intimately connected with India’s struggle for freedom.
 Some of the rooms in the building which are redolent with history have been either preserved or recreated.
-A comprehensive exhibition of the Nehru family’s role in the country’s struggle for freedom has been arranged with the assistance of the Nehru Memorial Museum & Library.
+A comprehensive exhibition of the Nehru family’s role in the country’s struggle for freedom has also been arranged.

 The Library at Anand Bhawan consisting of nearly 7500 books has been catalogued.
 The National Museum and the Allahabad Museum have rendered valuable assistance to the Fund in the preservation of books, records and relic articles in Anand Bhawan.

 Several lakhs of visitors from all over the country and abroad come and visit this ancestral home of Nehrus.

 Memorial functions and an annual lecture are also a part of the Anand Bhavan’s annual programme.

 A planetarium is a powerful means of educating students in the science of astronomy.
 It also helps educate the general public about the universe we inhabit.
 The Fund has installed an 80-seater planetarium at Anand Bhawan, at a cost of Rs 25 lakhs with a view to promoting and encouraging scientific education, which is one of the objects of the Trust.
 This was inaugurated by the then Prime Minister, Smt Indira Gandhi on 29 November 1980.
 It has proved very popular among students of Allahabad and adjoining areas.
 It arranges six shows daily round the year, except on Mondays and some festival holidays.